KSP-KOS/KOS/doc/source/structures/vessels/part.rst

         * - :attr:`TITLE`
           - string
           - Title as it appears in KSP
+		* - :attr:`MASS`
+          - scalar
+          - Current mass of part and its resources
+		* - :attr:`DRYMASS`
+          - scalar
+          - Mass of part if all resources were empty
+		* - :attr:`WETMASS`
+          - scalar
+          - Mass of part if all resources were full
         * - :attr:`TAG`
           - string
           - Name-tag if assigned by the player